ResearchMedia/CoverImages/README.md

 # CoverImages
-This repository stores cover images of different papers
+This repository holds the cover images associated with our publications.